JonathanJustavino/quic-benchmark/README.md

 | Median (ms) | ? | ? | ? | ? |

 #### Delay: 50 ms
 We sent the application data 10 times with the QUIC and TCP+TLS implementation respectively and added a round trip time (RTT) delay of 50ms on top of the existing network RTT.
+The following graph shows the average values:

 ![delay_50](./documentation/delay_50_comp.png)